Global Health Initiative

 Research

 Our research projects focus on applying scientific methodology to global health and human rights issues.
-These investigations involve faculty, residents and students in projects ranging from cross-institutional studies on education and curriculum development to clinical research on chronic pain in refugee survivors of torture.
-Funding from the Foundation for Anesthesia Education and Research (FAER), the Office of the Vice Provost for International Affairs, and the Mario Einaudi Center for International Studies has supported our work.
+These investigations involve faculty, residents and students in projects ranging from cross-institutional studies on education and curriculum development to clinical research within underserved communities.
+Funding from the Foundation for Anesthesia Education and Research (FAER), the National Institutes of Health, and the National Academy of Medicine has supported our work.

 Implementation Programs